max-burger/delegates/README.md

 __Keywords:__ Technological optimism, Carbon pricing, Climate delay, Mindset, Leverage points <br>

 ## Abstract
-One paradigm contributing to climate delay is the belief that technological innovation such as capturing and storing carbon can decouple economic growth from emissions in order to achieve the 1.5°C target without systemic changes.
-Based on surveys with UNFCCC COP24 delegates, higher belief in technological solutions related to climate change is associated with accepting higher temperature increases by 2100 and recommending lower carbon prices.
-While technology is important, relying solely on potential future advancements increases the risk of irreversible and catastrophic environmental and societal consequences.
-Our research emphasizes the importance of mindsets and paradigms in the pursuit of  climate action.
+To transform global policies and actions on climate change, Meadows' leverage framework highlights the need to identify deep leverage points like mindset and paradigm shifts.
+Our analysis focuses on the mindset of climate delegates regarding the paradigm that technological innovation can achieve the 1.5°C target without systemic changes.
+Surveying UNFCCC COP24 delegates reveals the limited ambition of people holding this mindset and the delay caused by believing in technological solutions.

 ## License
 The data and code are licensed under a Creative Commons Attribution 4.0 International Public License.
 See __LICENSE.txt__ for details.